ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 -2 Preordain, -1 Burning Wish
 +1 Thoughtseize, +2 Empty the Warrens

 G2: It takes me a while to work through their countermagic.
-I one point I try to bait a Force with an extra LED, but it resolves and gets stolen by Dack.
+At one point I try to bait a Force with an extra LED, but it resolves and gets stolen by Dack.
 I didn't expect this to matter.
 It's late in the game but I make 12 goblins since they only have a Dack and a Strix on board and 1 card in hand.
 However, that one card is Snapcaster Mage.
 With 3 lands untapped, on my end step they Snap